Water Heater Replacement

 - Poorly Matched Units: The people who sell water heaters at your local hardware store aren’t likely to be product experts.
 They have the best intentions, but they might recommend a unit that’s too big or too small.
 The only way to ensure you have a unit that suits your family’s needs is to let a team of plumbing or HVAC experts tackle the installation.

 - Home Resale Issues: When the time comes to sell your home, that DIY water heater installation might come back to bite you.
 You’ll have to pay to have it permitted and inspected.
 If it fails inspection, you’ll be stuck paying someone to fix your errors.
 When you’re trying to move, that stress is the last thing you need.

 - No Peace of Mind: If something goes wrong in the first couple of years after a DIY water heater installation, you’ll be stuck paying for the repairs yourself.
-When you work with a professional team—like the one at Beamont Heating and Cooling—you can rest easy knowing our work is warrantied and guaranteed.
+When you work with a professional team of plumbers—like the one at Beamont Heating and Cooling—you can rest easy knowing our work is warrantied and guaranteed.

 At the end of the day, the risk to you and your family aren’t worth it.
-Go the stress-free route and let a professional handle your new water heater installation in Waterville.
+Go the stress-free route and let a plumbing professional handle your new water heater installation in Maumee.

 The Best Way to Protect Your Water Heater Investment

 Ensuring your water heater operates safely is important.
 These units have numerous safety devices that require routine testing.
 The only way to confirm they are operating as intended is to regularly schedule a water heater inspection.
 These maintenance visits help guarantee your water heater is safe to operate, however.